 All this of course was not helped by the pandemic we had in 2020.

-That’s when it hit me: as much as I love my job and enjoy being a part of an amazing Bullet Journal community – I need to think of myself and take some time for self-care.
+That’s when it hit me: as much as I love my job and enjoy being a part of a fantastic Bullet Journal community – I need to think of myself and take some time for self-care.